 Water: Precipitation, condensation, and humidity can cause serious damage to your hearing instruments.
 Luckily, every All American Hearing hearing instrument is coated with a Surface Nanoshield and wax repellent to help repeal water, oil and debris.
 Remember to remove your hearing aid before showering, swimming, or entering any body of water.
 It is important to leave your hearing aid battery doors open at night to allow air to enter the device which preserves the battery life.
 If your hearing device is exposed to any degree of water, contact your hearing professional.

 Avoid Physical Damage: Finally, remember that this is a life-changing device that should be well maintained.
 Always store them in a safe place away from pets, children or any form of danger.
-If damage is to occur, collect all parts and make an appointment with your hearing healthcare provider.
+If damage is to occur, collect all parts and make an appointment with your hearing care provider.

 Taking great care of your hearing instruments will prolong your device and give you the best results when worn!